FGF9: Function

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth and invasion.
 This protein was isolated as a secreted factor that exhibits a growth-stimulating effect on cultured glial cells.
-In nervous system, this protein is produced mainly by neurons and may be important for glial cell development.
+In the nervous system, this protein is produced mainly by neurons and may be important for glial cell development.
 Expression of the mouse homolog of this gene was found to be dependent on Sonic hedgehog (Shh) signaling.
 Mice lacking the homolog gene displayed a male-to-female sex reversal phenotype, which suggested a role in testicular embryogenesis.
 This gene is involved in the patterning of sex determination, lung development, and skeletal development.

 Sex determination

 FGF9 has also been shown to play a vital role in male sex development.
-FGF9’s role in sex determination begins with its expression in the bi-potent gonads for both females and males.
+FGF9's role in sex determination begins with its expression in the bi-potent gonads for both females and males.
 Once activated by SOX9, it is responsible for forming a feedforward loop with Sox9, increasing the levels of both genes.
 It forms a positive feedback loop upregulating SOX9, while simultaneously inactivating the female Wnt4 signaling pathway.

 Lung development

 In lung development, FGF9 is expressed in the mesothelium and pulmonary epithelium, where its purpose is to retain lung mesenchymal proliferation.
 Inactivation of FGF9 results in diminished epithelial branching.
 By the end of gestation, the lungs that are developed cannot sustain life and will result in a prenatal death.

+FGF9, which encodes for a fibroblast growth factor signaling protein, is vital for lung development.
+It is expressed in both the mesothelium, which will later differentiate into the pleura, as well as the pulmonary epithelium, which differentiates into the airways.
+The gene controls mesenchymal proliferation and as development progresses, there is a lower expression of the gene present in the epithelium although it persists in the mesenchymal cells.
+Inactivation causes diminished epithelial branching, as well as underdeveloped lungs, which often results in neonatal death.
+In the FGF9 knockout mice, death is common before, or within a few weeks of, birth due to the absence of adequate lung development.
+Lower ratios of mesenchymal tissue are also observed in these mice.
+Research has been conducted on knockout mice to assess the development of lungs without the presence of Fgf9.
+It has been found that Fgf9 is also vital for Shh (Sonic Hedgehog) signaling and function, as both genes work in tandem to determine lung structure and branching.